jethornton/flexgui/docs_flex/source/hal.rst

 The HAL direction is I/O and the HAL type is float for a HAL I/O QDoubleSpinBox.

 ..
-NOTE:: The hal_type for QSpindBox and QSlider must be specified.
+NOTE:: The hal_type for QSpinBox and QSlider must be specified.

 .. csv-table:: **HAL I/O**
    :width: 100%